CeylinBrooks/lab-02/README.md

 # lab-02

-A Gallery of Horns is a interactive sorting website based on how many horms they have!
+A Gallery of Horns is a interactive sorting website based on how many horns they have!